 Plenty of exercise is thus the key to prevention as well as therapy for both joint issues and weak bones.

-- Brien S, Prescott P, Bashir N et al. Systematic review of the nutritional supplements dimethyl sulfoxide (DMSO) and methylsulfonylmethane (MSM) in the treatment of osteoarthritis.
-Osteoarthritis Cartilage.
-2008;16(11):1277-88 ↩
+- Brien S, Prescott P, Bashir N, Lewith H, Lewith G. Systematic review of the nutritional supplements dimethyl sulfoxide (DMSO) and methylsulfonylmethane (MSM) in the treatment of osteoarthritis.
+Osteoarthritis and Cartilage.
+2008.
+16(11):1277-88 ↩

 - Magnuson BA, Appleton J, Ames GB.
 Pharmacokinetics and distribution of 35S methylsulfonylmethane following oral administration to rats.
-J Agric Food Chem.
-2007;55(3):1033-8 ↩
+Journal of Agriculture and Food Chemistry.
+2007.
+55(3):1033-8 ↩